DETAILED ACTION

 generate display information for displaying:

-past damage degree related information indicating information regarding a damage degree of a high temperature component from the past to the present calculated based on measured information; and
+past damage degree related information indicating information regarding the past damage degree of the high temperature component from the past to the present calculated based on the measurement information; and

 The abstract idea steps italicized above are those which could be performed mentally, including with pen and paper.
-The steps describe, at a high level, calculating damage degree related information, past and present, for a steam turbine high temperature component.
+The steps describe, at a high level, estimating future damage degree related information for a steam turbine high temperature component.
 The claims are written so broadly that an administrator could perform the recited evaluation steps with pen and paper.
 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation in the mind, including observations, evaluations, judgements, and/or opinions, then it falls within the Mental Processes – Concepts Performed in the Human Mind grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.

-Additionally and alternatively, the abstract idea steps italicized above describe the rules or instructions pertaining to calculating damage degree related information, past and present, for a steam turbine high temperature component, which constitutes a process that, under its broadest reasonable interpretation, covers managing personal behavior relationships, interactions between people.
+Additionally and alternatively, the abstract idea steps italicized above describe the rules or instructions pertaining to estimating future damage degree related information for a steam turbine high temperature component, which constitutes a process that, under its broadest reasonable interpretation, covers managing personal behavior relationships, interactions between people.
 If a claim limitation, under its broadest reasonable interpretation, covers managing personal behavior relationships, interactions between people, including social activities, teaching, and/or following rules or instructions, then it falls within the Certain Methods of Organizing Human Activity – Managing Personal Behavior Relationships, Interactions Between People grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.

 Step 2A Prong Two: Does the claim recite additional elements that integrate the judicial exception into a practical application?
 MPEP 2106.04.

-Claim 1 recites the following additional elements: a computer; a storage storing program instructions for causing the computer to; on an input display screen of a user interface; input through the input display screen of the user interface; the program instructions cause the computer to.
+Claim 1 recites the following additional elements: a controller configured to; from the controller; via one or more detectors; by the one or more detectors; a computer; a storage storing program instructions for causing the computer to; through an user interface; on the user interface.

 These elements are merely instructions to apply the abstract idea to a computer, per MPEP 2106.05(f).
 Applicant has only described generic computing elements in their specification, as seen in [0039] of applicant’s specification as filed, for example.